yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/install-tyk-heroku.md

 Dockerfile.web  entrypoint.sh  tyk.conf
 ```

-All these files serve the same purpose as with the dasboard and the pump.
+All these files serve the same purpose as with the Dasboard and the Pump.
 [Configuration][13] can either be edited in `tyk.conf` or [injected][14] with `heroku config`.

-To get things going we'll need to set following options for the dashboard endpoint (substituting the actual endpoint and the app name, now for the gateway app):
+To get things going we'll need to set following options for the Dashboard endpoint (substituting the actual endpoint and the app name, now for the gateway app):
 ```{.copyWrapper}
 heroku config:set TYK_GW_DBAPPCONFOPTIONS_CONNECTIONSTRING="https://evening-beach-40625.herokuapp.com" -a infinite-plains-14949
 heroku config:set TYK_GW_POLICIES_POLICYCONNECTIONSTRING="https://evening-beach-40625.herokuapp.com" -a infinite-plains-14949